-factual detail as possible (i.e. specific statem re the basis of your complaint by providing as much ents; what, if any, physical contact was involved; any he situation, etc.) (Attach additional pages, if needed):
+Please describe the events or conduct that are the basis of your complaint by providing as much factual detail as possible (i.e. specific statements; what, if any, physical contact was involved; any verbal statements; what did you do to avoid the situation, etc.) (Attach additional pages, if needed):

-derstand the above statements.
-I hereby authorize e provided as it finds necessary in pursuing its
+I acknowledge that I have read and that I understand the School to disclose the information I have provide investigation.

-I hereby certify that the information I have complete to the best of my knowledge and b e provided in this complaint is true and correct and elief.
+I hereby certify that the information I have provide complete to the best of my knowledge and belief. ed in this complaint is true and correct and

 Date:

 Signature of Complainant

 Print Name

 Received by: Date: